 Agency Jurisdiction Over Satellite Export Licenses.
 Between 1992 and 1996, the George H. W. Bush and Clinton Administrations transferred responsibility for decisions regarding export of commercial satellites from the State Department to the Commerce Department.
 A January 1997 GAO report (GAO/NSIAD-97-24) examines that decision.
 In response to concerns about the Loral/Hughes issue, Congress directed in the FY1999 DOD authorization bill (P.L.
 105-261) that export control responsibility be returned to the State Department effective March 15, 1999.
 Which agency should control these exports remains controversial.
-The Security Assistance Act (P.L.
-106-280) called for a reexamination of the jurisdiction question.

 Some of the controversy reflects concerns of the aerospace and space insurance industries in the United States and abroad that the new regulations are being implemented too broadly and vigorously and exports for launches on non-Chinese launch vehicles (such as Europe's Ariane) also are being affected.
 DOD officials and others have cited potential harm to the U.S. defense industrial base if U.S. exports are stifled, too.
-One of the concerns is the length of time needed to obtain a State Department approval, one factor being whether State has sufficient export license examiners.
+One of the concerns is the length of time needed to obtain a State Department approval.
 Section 309 of the FY2000 State Department authorization act (incorporated into the FY2000 Consolidated Appropriations Act, P.L.
 106-113) directed the Secretary of State to establish an export regime that includes expedited approval for exports to NATO allies and major non-NATO allies.
 The State Department announced those new rules in May 2000; they took effect July 1.
 Also in May 2000, the State Department reportedly notified France that it would not apply strict technology export control on satellites to be launched by Ariane (Space News, May 29, 2000, p.
 1).
-Other reforms to broader U.S. export controls for NATO allies also were announced the same month.
 The Security Assistance Act (P.L.
-106-280) reduces from 30 days to 15 days the time Congress has to review decisions on exporting commercial communications satellites to Russia, Ukraine, and Kazakhstan, making the time period the same as for NATO allies.
+106-280) reduced from 30 days to 15 days the time Congress has to review decisions on exporting commercial communications satellites to Russia, Ukraine, and Kazakhstan, making the time period the same as for NATO allies.
+In May 2003, the House International Relations Committee (HIRC) recommended changing that time period back to 30 days (H.R.
+1950, H.Rept.
+108-105, Pt.
+1, sec.
+1202), however.